privacy first

 • No email address required to install or use the compiler

-• The CLI transmits no source code — ever — unless you explicitly publish a package or opt in to Cloud.
+• The CLI transmits no source code — ever — unless you explicitly publish a package or opt in to a source-sharing Cloud workflow.
 The axint.ai playground is the one exception: it compiles server-side (see below)

 • No ads, tracking pixels, or third-party data sharing

 axint search / add / publish: These commands talk to registry.axint.ai because that's their job — discovering, installing, and sharing public packages.
-They run only when you invoke them, and send only what's required for that specific command (a search query, a package name, or a package you've explicitly chosen to publish).
+They run only when you invoke them, and send only what's required for that specific command.

 The playground at axint.ai/#playground is the one part of the site that runs the compiler on our servers instead of in your browser.
 This is an architectural trade-off: shipping the TypeScript compiler to the browser would add roughly 10MB to the page weight, so we compile server-side instead.
 The behaviour is identical to the CLI — same IR, same Swift output.